Amazon Brazilian tribe

-In Brazil, the State protects a few number of indigenous communities and issues travel restrictions to the normal citizen.
+In Brazil, the State protects a few numbers of indigenous communities and issues travel restrictions to the normal citizen.
 Basically, no one from the outside is allowed to visit them.
 They will remain fairly untouched and isolated forever.

-Meanwhile some other tribes in the Brazilian rain forest are trying to survive in a way that they need to find a relation between the past – their present – and the future.
+Meanwhile, some other tribes in the Brazilian rain forest are trying to survive in a way that they need to find a relation between the past – their present – and the future.

 During my visit to Manaus, I decided to go through the experience of living with a Tatuyo indigenous tribe – settled on the banks of Rio Negro.

-On this page I gather some incredible photos of an indigenous Brazilian jungle community.
+On this page, I gather some incredible photos of an indigenous Brazilian jungle community.

 Daily life in this part of the Amazon is almost totally dependent on the river.